cinnData/PythonBootcamp/[PY-02] Starting with Python.md

 Out[18]: 2
 ```

-Sometimes, you can convert numbers to strings and conversely:
+Sometimes, you can convert strings to numbers:

 ```
 In [19]: int('27')